Batch-11-1/Hue.ai/README.md

 2 After entering your code

-  a) In VS code terminal type - git add .
+  a) In cursor terminal type - git add .

   b)git commit -m "Enter a description"